maxgmr/canonical-dev-helpers/README.md

 To use the bash scripts, I just symlink the script to a directory in my `PATH`; e.g., `/usr/local/bin`.

+## lintian-to-copyright.sh

+My machine can't get the `pytoml` module globally so I have to create a temporary virtual environment and install it that way.
+Drop-in replacement for `debian/lintian-to-copyright.sh` in `rustc`.

 ## source-changes-file

 Automatically extracts the source changes file name from `d/changelog`.